 Preheat oven to 400F (200C).

-Line platter with arugula.
-Slice chicken thinly and arrange over arugula.
-Pour sauce over chicken.
+Line serving platter with arugula.
+Using tongs, transfer chicken to cutting board, then slice thinly.
+Arrange over arugula.
+Scrape sauce over chicken.
 Sprinkle with salt and pepper.
 Arrange roasted pepper strips and olives around chicken.
 Serve immediately.

 Makes 4 servings.